discordx-ts/discordx/docs/src/general/client.md

 - **`prefix`**
   `string | ((message: Message) => Promise<string>)` (`!` by default)
-  simple commands use use this prefix by default, use function to fetch different prefix for different guilds
+  simple commands use this prefix by default, use function to fetch different prefix for different guilds

 - **`classes`**
   `string[]`